cowlicks/blender-tools/README.md

 I edit them, save the file, and see the lens update automatically in Blender.

 [Screencast from 07-04-2022 03:28:24 PM.webm](https://user-images.githubusercontent.com/598099/177213774-7a372178-d986-40f3-b508-a27124327318.webm)

-# This should not exist

-This is a hack.
-Blender could and should make this workflow easier.
-But, I haven't even asked them too yet.
-I guess I'll start [here](https://blender.stackexchange.com/questions/1190/best-place-to-put-feature-requests).
-[Contact me](#Contributing) if you want to help.

 # Usage